 - Arson, Murder, and Jaywalking: Lenowyrm fights back against Zenobia and Routa because they have attacked her, stolen from her, and peed on her floor.
 (She was initially willing to forgive the last two.)

 - Better Than Sex: Howling at a full moon, apparently.

 - Born of Magic: Young Fen wolves...coalesce...out of a light/essence that descends from the moon.
 After the process is over, they have perfectly normal physical bodies.

 - Canis Major: Routa first gets the hint hes not a normal dog when he looks in a mirror and realizes that he is much larger than his owner after only one month after his adoption.
-By the end of Volume 4, he can't fit through human doorways and even the biggest of the Fen wolves (who are also this trope) can barely reach his stomach.
+By the end of Volume 4, he can't fit through human doorways and is about three times the size of the biggest of the Fen wolves (who are also this trope).

 - Color-Coded for Your Convenience: Fenwolf legend says that The Chosen One will have a silver pelt.